someUsernam/autocomplete-task/README.md

 I have also attached tests for this implementation:
 [TESTS](https://github.com/someUsernam/autocomplete-task/blob/main/src/__tests__/wordDictionary-Trie.test.ts)

-you can clone repo and run this command `npm run test` to test this implementation;
+you can clone repo and add run this command `npm run test` to test this implementation;

 #### WordDictionary Class